MUSIC 3001 - Ideas in Indigenous Music: Advanced Concepts

 General Course Information

-Course Code MUSIC 3001 Course Ideas in Indigenous Music: Advanced Concepts Coordinating Unit Centre for Aboriginal Studies in Music Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Course Description This course introduces students to Australian Indigenous epistemologies of music, and examines in detail the contextualisation of music and interrelated expressive forms within Indigenous systems of knowledge and sociality.
-Students undertake advanced explorations of music?s epistemic relationship to Indigenous understandings of country, authority, family, spirituality and the arts across a varied range of applied contexts for cultural maintenance, transformation and reclamation.
+Course Code MUSIC 3001 Course Ideas in Indigenous Music: Advanced Concepts Coordinating Unit Elder Conservatorium of Music Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Incompatible MUSIC 2030 Course Description This course introduces students to Australian Indigenous epistemologies of music and examines, in detail, the contextualisation of music and interrelated expressive forms within Indigenous systems of knowledge and sociality.
+Students undertake advanced explorations of music's epistemic relationship to Indigenous understandings of country, authority, family, spirituality and the arts across a varied range of applied contexts for cultural maintenance, transformation and reclamation.
 Students gain a critical understanding of Australian Indigenous music research, as informed by related scholarly literature and sources by Indigenous commentators, and a sophisticated ability to discern and articulate arising implications for cross-cultural discourses and research.

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning Outcomes1.
 Demonstrate detailed knowledge and understanding of Australian Indigenous epistemologies of music

 2. Demonstrate advanced working knowledge and critical understanding music’s epistemic relationship to Australian Indigenous understandings of country, authority, family, spirituality and the arts across a varied range of contexts

 3. Demonstrate sophisticated working knowledge of varied discourses on Australian Indigenous music, and discern and articulate their implications for conducting research across cultures